 [ Kubernetes terminology, demystified: Get our Kubernetes glossary cheat sheet for IT and business leaders. ]

 That’s the point at which the conversation will likely turn to Kubernetes.
 The platform was first developed by a team at Google, and later donated to the Cloud Native Computing Foundation (CNCF).
 It’s not the only option for container management, but it has rapidly become one of the most popular.
-As Opensource.com notes, "Today, Kubernetes is a true open source community, with engineers works from Google, Red Hat, and many other companies actively contributing to the project."
+As Opensource.com notes, "Today, Kubernetes is a true open source community, with engineers' works from Google, Red Hat, and many other companies actively contributing to the project."

+In fact, it’s one of the highest-velocity projects in open source history.
 That means you’ll be having even more conversations about Kubernetes going forward, with not only IT pros, but also non-technical folks with a stake in the company’s software.
-Which in 2017 is to say: Pretty much everyone.
+Which is to say: Pretty much everyone.

 What does Kubernetes mean?

 Mike Kail, CTO and cofounder at CYBRIC: “Let’s say an application environment is your old-school lunchbox.
 The contents of the lunchbox were all assembled well before putting them into the lunchbox [but] there was no isolation between any of those contents.
 The Kubernetes system provides a lunchbox that allows for just-in-time expansion of the contents (scaling) and full isolation between every unique item in the lunchbox and the ability to remove any item without affecting any of the other contents (immutability).”

 Gordon Haff, technology evangelist, Red Hat: “Whether we’re talking about a single computer or a datacenter full of them, if every software component just selfishly did its own thing there would be chaos.
 Linux and other operating systems provide the foundation for corralling all this activity.
 Container orchestration builds on Linux to provide an additional level of coordination that combines individual containers into a cohesive whole.”